U.S. lawmakers seek to curb Huawei's access to U.S. banks -document

 The legislation is part of a broader campaign to crack down on Huawei, the top producer of telecoms equipment, since the company has continued to thrive despite American sanctions.

-Citing national security concerns, the Trump administration placed Huawei on a blacklist known as the "entity list" in May, forcing some firms to seek a special license to sell to it
+Citing national security concerns, the Trump administration placed Huawei on a blacklist known as the "entity list" last May, forcing some firms to seek a special license to sell to it.

 But under current rules, key foreign supply chains remain beyond the reach of U.S. authorities, fueling a push within the Trump administration to impose tougher regulations on the company, as Reuters revealed in November.

-That effort appears to have stalled, as authorities Wednesday again postponed a high-level meeting on the matter, sources said, amid deep divisions between China hawks and doves in the administration.
+That effort appears to have stalled, as U.S. authorities on Wednesday again postponed a high-level meeting on the matter, sources said, amid deep divisions between China hawks and doves in the administration.

 "The entity list is not getting the job done," Gallagher said, in describing the goals of the legislation.